Morris Community High School

-Morris Community High School, or MCHS, is a public four-year high school located in the Chicago suburb of Morris, Illinois, a city 35 miles southwest of Chicago, Illinois, in the United States.
+Morris Community High School, or MCHS, is a public four-year high school located in the Chicago suburb of Morris, Illinois, a city 35 mi southwest of Chicago, Illinois, in the United States.
 It is the school of Morris Community High School District 101.

 History

 Morris High School can trace its history back to 1872 when classes were held on the second floor of the old Center School building.
 The high school then moved to its own site on Franklin Street in 1898, with two wings added in 1914.
 A $1.2 million referendum in 1949 was successfully passed, and shortly thereafter the current building was built.
 It was added onto again in 1960.
 It now sits in its current spot on Union Street in Morris.

 Academics

 In 2020, Morris had an average composite ACT score of 17.0, and graduated 82.6.% of its senior class.
 The composite ACT score was lowered from Morris's 2005 average of 21.0 due to the covid testing years of 2019–2021.
 The average class size is 212.
-Morris has not made Adequate Yearly Progress on the Prairie State Achievements Examination, a state test part of the No Child Left Behind Act.
+Morris has not made Adequate Yearly Progress on the Prairie State Achievement Examination, a state test part of the No Child Left Behind Act.